Philips Trimmer QT4005 Review

 Impression: A no-maintenance trimmer.
 Then again, it has some issues.

 THE BOTTOM LINE

 Want a cheap Philips trimmer with no frills and extras?
 You won’t be disappointed with the QT4005 trimmer.
 Sure, it does what it is supposed to do but it’s a basic budget priced trimmer with a cheap and plasticky design and mediocre performance.
 More importantly, its run time is very standard leaving you a lot to be desired.

-Save some money and buy a slightly more, feature-packed trimmer that offers more value.
+QT4005 is a decent entry level trimmer.
+I recommend you to save up some money and buy a slightly more, feature-packed trimmer that offers more value for your money.
 Here are some of the best Philips trimmers you could buy right now.